kdeldycke/meta-package-manager/docs/usecase.md

 6 packages total (pip: 2, brew: 1, cargo: 1, gem: 1, npm: 1, cask: 0).
 ```

-Now you can easely remove some of them, and no longer have to think hard about
+Now you can easily remove some of them, and no longer have to think hard about
 which is which.

 ```shell-session